kuhn-ruess/cmdbsyncer-docs/docs/netbox/devices.md

 Here you have two examples.
 The Location ID in the example ist set to the Location with the ID 2 in Netbox.
 But the Device type automatically is synchronizeded with a Field imported from a Data source:
 ![](img/nb2.png)

+Since Syncer 3.8, all the Fields now support Jinja.
+That also means, you need to wrap Attributes into brackets like this: `{{attribute}}`.
+The Advantage of that is, that you can build now new values out of multiple other attributes.

 Currently, the Syncer can automatically Sync the following Fields:

 - Device Type